Creative activity | Delicia Kifu | USOS

 Next, each participant selects a character from the series, based on a predefined profile, and visualises that character’s inner world in a painting.
 In their artwork, participants use symbols, colours and shapes to express emotions, thoughts, roots and experiences related to racism.
 In this way, art becomes a tool for exploring how racism shapes identity and self-image.

-During the final session, participants present their work to one another.
+At the end participants present their work to one another (no obligation!).
 They listen to each other’s stories, share insights, and reflect together on the impact of racism on individuals and communities.
 The session concludes with a discussion on how realistic their chosen character’s attitude is within society, and what this reveals about the ways people deal with racism in everyday life.

 Delicia Kifu